-Why have worship backgrounds become so popular?
+Are you looking to Why have worship backgrounds become so popular?
 Church worship has grown more digitized in recent years, with many churches adopting new technology to support their services and sermons.
-Today there so many different ways to engage churchgoers with technology, but perhaps none more so than the correct use of worship backgrounds.
+Today there are many different ways to engage churchgoers with technology, but perhaps none more so than the correct use of worship backgrounds.

 But what are worship backgrounds?

 Not only will we let you know what worship backgrounds and motion graphics for churches are, but we’re also providing this comprehensive guide to let you know what they are best used for, and what to look out for when selecting them.